i11umin8/deep_neuron_lab_challenge/DECISIONS.md

         `poetry run pytest`

 3. Isolation:
     - Each container is as independent from the others as possible.
+Because of this, they have their own files for poetry.
+    - However, for the sake of a convenient test suite, an addition set of poetry files were added at the root.
+    - In order for the functional tests to pass, the service must be active.